-I’ve addressed entire law firms that especially if you’re under age 40, as a practicing attorney, you’d better have at least a rudimentary grasp of code and data.
+I’ve also addressed entire law firms and admonished that especially if you’re under age 40, as a practicing attorney, you’d better have at least a rudimentary grasp of code and data.
 Your next 20-30 year career will depend upon it.

-I know a bunch of JDs are going to squirm when they read my previous statements, but after being in some form of legaltech, govtech, et al since the very beginning of my professional career, I am probably as close to the evolution as any senior exec in the field.
+I know a bunch of JDs are going to squirm when they read my previous statements, but after being in some form of LegalTech, RegTech, and GovTech,since the very beginning of my professional career, I am probably as close to the evolution as anyone in the field.

 Automating Financial Regulation